 - Season foods with garlic, onions, and herbs.

-- Use virgin olive oil.
+- Use extra-virgin or virgin olive oil.

 Even though fats make up about 40% of the calories found in the traditional Mediterranean diet, they are mostly unsaturated.
 Growing evidence continues to support the heart-protective properties of the Mediterranean diet.
 Research has shown that such a diet prevents heart disease, reduces the risk for a second heart attack and helps cholesterol-lowering statin drugs work better.
 (Despite claims, garlic does not help lower LDL "bad "cholesterol, though it adds flavor to many Mediterranean recipes.)